osilander/203.311/Week1/Week1.md

 Don\'t forget to press the **\[Enter\]** key: commands are not sent to the R console until this is done.
 There will not be **\[Enter\]** at the end of any of the lines of code in this practical, it is taken that this is to be typed at the end of the line _unless otherwise stated_.
 It is also assumed that the first `>` is the R console prompt.

-# Need to tidy up this bit

-***Logging into the iMacs in C5-10***
+## Accessing the resources needed

+### Computing

+#### Manawatu (iMacs)

-The machines we are using for the course -- Apple iMacs -- have been updated for 2021, and there is a new login method for them.
+The machines we are using for the course -- Apple iMacs -- have been updated for 2022, and there is a new login method for them.
 Usernames and passwords will be supplied to you in the lab, but please remember to ignore (i.e. cancel) the dialogue box about the network when you log in.
 We will be working within web browsers, and Firefox and Chrome are installed on the machines, or Safari if you are an Apple user.
 We will then login to RStudio Cloud using your personalised account.

+#### Albany (PCs)

+check with Olin tomorrow

-***Opening up RStudio Cloud***
+### Opening up RStudio Cloud

-***[Setting up an account on RStudio Cloud]{.underline}***
+#### Setting up an account on RStudio Cloud

-We have organised a student account for you at <https://rstudio.cloud/> to be valid until the end of October 2021 (i.e. for the whole of the Semester).
-The information for your personalised link has been sent to you separately via a Stream announcement.
+We have organised a student account for you at <https://rstudio.cloud/> to be valid until the start of June 2022 (i.e. for the nearly all of the Semester).
+The information for the working area for this module has been sent to you separately via a Stream announcement.

-***[Important Note]{.underline}***
+#### Important Note

-**Please see the separate document -- Access\_to\_RStudio\_Cloud2021 -- that has been provided both as a Stream announcement and in the "Taiwhanga \| Labs" section on the Stream site for setting up your RStudio Cloud environment.
+**Please see the separate document -- "Access_to_RStudio_Cloud2022" -- that has been provided both as a Stream announcement and in the "Taiwhanga | Labs" section on the Stream site for setting up your RStudio Cloud environment.
 You must do this before you can do any work in this course, so being familiar with working with these projects when links and projects get sent to you by lecturers is extremely important.**

-***[Our work today]{.underline}***
+### Our work today

 We are going to be using RStudio today as a convenient introduction in using R, so we are going to focus mostly on the console today (bottom left pane from the lecture).
-However, we will be using -- or rather you will need to be aware of -- the whole environment for this morning, and also for both next week, and Modules 2 and 3.
+However, we will be using -- or rather you will need to be aware of -- the whole environment for this morning, and also for both next week, and therest of the course.

-# End of tidying up this bit